git719/zls/README.md

 Then, you need a User ID or a Service Principal with the appropriate access rights.
 Either one will need the necessary _Reader_ role access to read resource objects, and _Global Reader_ role access to read security objects.
 The higher the scope of these access assignments, the more you will be able to see with the utility.

 When you run `zls` without any arguments you will see the **usage** screen listed at the bottom of this README.
-As you can probably surmise, the `-cri` and `-cr` arguments will allow you to set up these 2 optional ways to connect to your tenant.
-The `-cri` argument mean set up 'credential interactive' for a User ID, also knows as a [User Principal Name (UPN)](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/plan-connect-userprincipalname), and the `-cr` argument means set up 'credential' for a Service Principal or SP.
+As you can quickly surmise, the `-id` argument will allow you to set up these 2 optional ways to connect to your tenant; either interactively with a User ID, also known as a [User Principal Name (UPN)](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/plan-connect-userprincipalname), or a Service Principal or SP with a secret.

 ## User ID Logon
-For example, if your Tenant ID was **c44154ad-6b37-4972-8067-0ef1068079b2**, and your User ID was __bob@contoso.com__, you would type:
+For example, if your Tenant ID was **c44154ad-6b37-4972-8067-0ef1068079b2**, and your User ID UPN was __bob@contoso.com__, you would type:

 ```
-$ zls -cri c44154ad-6b37-4972-8067-0ef1068079b2 bob@contoso.com
+$ zls -id c44154ad-6b37-4972-8067-0ef1068079b2 bob@contoso.com
 Updated /Users/myuser/.maz/credentials.yaml file
 ```
 `zls` responds that the special `credentials.yaml` file has been updated accordingly.